-Top Ten Tips for Advertising for Domestic Adoption Opportunities
+Top Ten Tips for Advertising for Infant Adoption Opportunities

-Doctors and lawyers - Even if they do not deal with pregnant women often in their practice, they may know gynecologists, pediatricians, or family practice docs who might.
+- Doctors and lawyers – Even if they do not deal with pregnant women often in their practice, they may know gynecologists, pediatricians, or family practice docs or lawyers who might.

-You must talk with your adoption agency or adoption attorney about what type of adoption advertising your state allows you to do.
+- You must talk with your adoption agency or adoption attorney about what type of adoption advertising your state allows.
 If you need help finding an adoption agency, check out our resources at the Creating a Family Choosing an Adoption Agency page.
 If you need help finding an adoption attorney, check out the Creating a Family Adoption Attorney page.

-Set up a website for your adoption journey.
+- Set up a website for your adoption journey.
 Keep it simple.
 Include photos and your adoption profile.
-(See suggestions on our Finding Prospective Birthmothers page) Although certainly not necessary, you may want to include a blog, but you will want to be circumspect about how much of your impatience and frustration you want to share.
+Although certainly not necessary, you may want to include a blog, but you will want to be circumspect about how much of your impatience and frustration you want to share.
 Do not spend a lot of money on setting up this website.
 It need not be fancy.
 You likely will not get many hits, so this should not be where you spend the bulk of your money.